-- Take short showers A 5-minute shower uses 4-5 gallons of water compared to 35-50 gallons for a bath. - Shut off water while brushing your teeth, washing your hair and shaving and save up to 500 gallons a month. - Use a water-efficient shower-heads, they can save you up to 750 gallons a month. - Run your clothes washer and dishwasher only when full.
+- Take short showers.
+A 5-minute shower uses 4-5 gallons of water compared to a 35-50 gallons bath. - Shut off water while brushing teeth, washing hair, or shaving will save up to 500 gallons of water a month. - Use water-efficient shower-heads.
+They can save you up to 750 gallons of water a month. - Run your clothes washer and dishwasher only when full.
 You can save up to 1,000 gallons a month. - Water plants, lawns, and gardens only when needed.
 Avoid watering streets and driveways. - Fix or repair leaky toilets and faucets.
 More efficient models can save up to 1,000 gallons a month. - Adjust sprinklers so only your lawn or garden is watered.
 Apply water only as fast as the soil can absorb it during the cooler parts of the day to reduce evaporation. - Teach your kids about water conservation to ensure a future generation that uses water wisely.
 Make it a family effort to reduce your family's water consumption and use water wisely! - VEHOA's water system cost (electric, gas, and other maintenance cost) will increase for all property owners if we continue to have wasteful use of our water resources. - Visit www.epa.gov/watersense for more information.